MoritzBur/autoCFDTool_full_package/README.md

 in "pythonVersion".
 If it's just the command "python" for you, skip this step.

 # 3.Usage

+Open Matlab and navigate to your directory containing the script "studyRunner.m".
+Make sure to add this directory to Matlab path without also adding subdirectories!
+Subdirectories will be added and removed from path by the scripts themselves.
+This is to ensure that changes are only made to the case currently running.

+Use the template cases Run_1 (containing full aircraft geometry) and Run_2 (only wing) as baseline.
+Make all the changes you need as described below.
+(Remember to remove all accessed subdirectories from Matlab path.)

+To finally start computation, execute "studyRunner.m".
+Progress can be checked via the terminal or by looking at the files created within each case.

 ## 3.1.changing Geometry Definition
 If you use the proprietary external input file (myAircraftParameters.m), replace or edit this file.
 Note that only rectangular, trapezoidal and a combination thereof are possible as planform shape.
 If you want elliptic wings, that is for you to implement.